TheFernandoM/SummarizeYTVideos_ChatWithRTX/README.md

 Leverage Chat with RTX to summarize videos in your backlog.

-(1) Get text transcripts for videos then (2) feed it to Chat With RTX (3) save hours of time instead of having to watch full videos.
+(1) Get text transcripts for videos then (2) feed the transcripts to Chat With RTX (3) save hours of time instead of having to watch full videos.

 ## Requirements:
 * Hardware & Operating System that can run Chat With RTX